filodb/FiloDB/README.md

 * Support for timestamp columns
 * Better performance and error handling: true node locality for reads; up to 2x faster scan performance; fast single partition reads; retries and configurable connection timeouts etc.
 * A ton of bug fixes
+* An experimental feature to sync FiloDB tables to Hive MetaStore

 ## Deploying